salmanmahmood199/maintenance-web/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run server:mongodb`

+Runs the MongoDB server on port 3004.\
+This serves as your backend API for the application.

+### `npm run migrate`

+Migrates data from a local db.json file to MongoDB.\
+Use this when setting up the application for the first time with existing data.

+### `npm run normalize-vendors`

+Normalizes vendor data in MongoDB to ensure consistency.\
+This helps resolve common vendor-related issues.

 ### `npm test`